 Remember that babies are born with an excess of fluids, which is one reason why they lose weight after they are born.

 It is normal for a newborn to lose weight in the first few weeks.
 A fully breastfed baby will then generally gain weight rapidly, often doubling or tripling their birth weight in the first four to five months.
 After this, their weight gain will slow markedly.
 By contrast, formula feed babies tend to steadily gain weight.

-As I discuss in “Well Adjusted Babies” breastfeeding is not for all mother- baby- duo’s and this discussion is for mothers looking to pursue breastfeeding as far as they can.
+As I discuss in “Well Adjusted Babies”, breastfeeding is not for all mother- baby- duo’s.
+This discussion is for mothers looking to pursue breastfeeding as far as they can.

 A good place to start is to try and ascertain if your baby is getting enough milk.
 From here you will obviously need to get a second opinion.
 While health and maternal nursing can assist, lactation consultants and midwives tend to be a wise and often calming resource for mothers.
 The Australian Breastfeeding Association outline some of the signs to look for in order to assess if a baby is receiving enough milk:

 - Are they feeding unrestricted and at least six times per day?

 - Does your baby have six to eight pale yellow, wet cloth nappies, or five heavily wet, disposable nappies per day?